 Latin America has had striking changes in economic performance over time.
-Following the recession and debt crises of the early 1980’s, per-capita consumption declined for about ten years and in the year 2004 it was not that different from what it was in 1980.
-This paper studies consumption stagnation in Latin America using a small open economy real business cycle model with endogenous borrowing limits, endogenous capital accumulation and domestic productivity and international interest rate shocks.
-I find that the model does an excellent job matching the observed behavior of per-capita consumption, and that the interaction of both productivity and international interest rate shocks with the borrowing limit is key.
-Furthermore I show that unlike conventional wisdom, the participation constraint in this kind of models does not only bind in good times, but it can also bind in prolonged bad times.
+Following the recession and debt crises of the early 1980’s, per-capita consumption declined for about ten years; in the year 2004, it was not that different from what it was in 1980.
+This paper studies consumption stagnation in Latin America using a small open economy real business cycle model with endogenous borrowing limits, endogenous capital accumulation and domestic productivity growth, and international interest rate shocks.
+I find that the model does an excellent job matching the observed behavior of per-capita consumption and that the interaction of both productivity and international interest rate shocks with the borrowing limit is key.
+Furthermore I show that, unlike conventional wisdom, the participation constraint in this kind of model can bind not only in good times but also in prolonged bad times.